hammadurrahman/docs/console-tests.md

     $this->artisan('inspire')->assertExitCode(0);
 }
 ```
+other UI elements where an application name needs to be displayed.
 You may use the `assertNotExitCode` method to assert that the command did not exit with a given exit code:

     $this->artisan('inspire')->assertNotExitCode(1);